pkgxdev/pkgx/README.md

 Now in your blog posts, tweets and tutorials you don’t have to start with any “how to install tea” preamble nor will they need to google anything.
 If they want to learn about tea first they can go to the same URL as they’re curl’ing.
-And soon we’ll work on Windows just as well as we already work on Linux and macOS.
+We already work on Linux, macOS, and WSL; soon we’ll support Windows natively.

 As a bonus, the installer also updates tea.